 Many dogs eat grass to settle an upset stomach.
 It’s a typical dog behavior that rarely indicates signs of illness.

-Dogs in the wild eat grass and plant material, and now our dogs do so if they have ingested something toxic.
-They also eat grass if there is an excess of mucus and bile in their stomachs because they are hungry.
-And, some dogs like the taste of grass.
+Dogs in the wild eat plant material, and now our dogs do, too, if they have ingested something toxic.
+They also eat grass if there is excess mucus or bile in their stomachs because they are hungry.

 Consider what your dog eats

-If your dog routinely eats grass, reconsider the dog food you provide.
-You may need to switch to higher-quality dog food to make sure your dog gets all the nutrients they need.
+If your dog routinely eats grass, reconsider the food you provide.
+Watch your dog’s behavior prior to eating grass.
+If your dog acts like he’s hungry and then eats grass, you may need to switch to higher-quality food to make sure your dog gets the nutrients they need.

-Hungry dogs eat grass to relieve themselves of the discomfort of the mucus and bile build-up in their empty stomach.
+Hungry dogs eat plants or grass to relieve themselves of the discomfort of the mucus and bile build-up in their empty stomachs.

 To keep your dog (and lawn) healthy, consider using pet-safe grass seed and organic fertilizers.

 For dogs confined to condos or apartments or if you use chemicals on your lawn, provide them with wheatgrass.
 It is available at many pet stores.
 Cats love it too!

 Why do dogs eat grass?